Learn how to improve hydraulic crane power

 Power Priority technology in the new EnPak A60 provides benefits when multiple functions are being used at once on a work truck.
 The system can automatically adjust where power is delivered based on system priorities, so when other loads come on, like the air compressor, it doesn’t negatively affect the hydraulic power.

 Operators can modulate their crane better and get more stable performance with the pump design of the new EnPak A60.
 An electronic flow control valve has been integrated into the pump, so it is better able to react to system demands.
 This feature is exclusive to the EnPak A60 among all-in-one systems.
 By integrating the flow control into the pump, power loss due to pressure drops have been reduced, which allows for a more efficient system.
-By eliminating this loss, the EnPak A60 design delivers more power and the engine doesn’t have to work as hard, which provides more power for other operational functions.
+By reducing this loss, the EnPak A60 design delivers more power and the engine doesn’t have to work as hard, which provides more power for other operational functions.